Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 -   have integrated an interactive reviewing cycle in your project solution
 -   be ready for the next project! :grin:

-## Beautifying your project
+## Beautifying your project {#beautifying-your-project}

 Finally, it is not only about content but presentation matters.
 Thus, you will have to beautify your HTML output.
 Here some ideas where to start:

 -   **hide**
     -   loading information + warnings